6789012/player-events_remastered/README.md

 **Note: this mod is server side only and won't work on clients and Mod require LuckPerms mod!**
-A Fabric mod that executes and sends configurable commands (with custom permissions), actions (such as playing sound, give items) and messages respectively on certain events triggered by a player, such as Dying, Joining a server, Killing another player, etc.
+A Fabric mod that executes and sends configurable commands (with custom permissions), actions (such as playing sound, give items) and messages respectively on certain events triggered by a player, such as Dying, Joining a server, Killing another player, etc. **Also, this mod removes vanilla messages about death, entry/exit of players**

 **Since 2.2.0** Datapacks can define functions that will be executed on an event, using the corresponding function tag `#player_events:<event>`
 The config file is located in the config directory (`config/player_events.json`) and looks like this: